Royal Basket Trucks Upward expansion with a new work platform and VRC help Royal Basket Trucks increase production

 At the heart of their dilemma, Royal Basket Trucks needed to improve operational efficiencies within their existing facility space.

-“Royal Basket had a flow situation where they were trying to get materials from one part of the building to another where production was located, and it wasn’t working very well,” said Brad Lehman, outside regional sales manager, Wildeck.
+“Royal Basket had a flow situation where they were trying to get materials from one part of the building to another where production was located, and it wasn’t working very well,” said a Wildeck representative.
 “The combination of the work platform and VRC was the perfect solution to the flow issue that Royal Basket was facing.”

 Wildeck recommended locating materials and production closer together to improve product flow.